 Any chemicals designed to kill ticks is a form of pesticide termed an "acaricide."
 As you can infer from the name, these chemicals will also kill other creatures within the arachnid class—which might be a consideration if you are wondering about chemical controls.

 The recommendations for tick control in yards fall mainly into three categories, and they may overlap somewhat.
 You can:

 - Try to kill any ticks that may live in your yard

 Let's look at each of these approaches to control in some depth.

 One possible course of action is to protect yourself each time you enter tick-infested habitats—which could very well include your own yard.
 Ways to do this might involve:

 - Spraying yourself with repellents

-- Wrapping yourself in clothing from head to toe and taking such measures as tucking the bottoms of your pant legs into your socks
+- Wrapping yourself in clothing from head to toe, and taking such measures as tucking the bottoms of your pant legs into your socks

-- Wearing tick-repellent clothes
+- Wearing tick-repellent clothing

 Modifying Your Yard